Skip to Main Content

 Online research profiles act as your identity online and provide ways for you to engage with others in and outside of academia.

 Due to their effectiveness at increasing research visibility, the University requires all researchers to create ORCID and Google Scholar profiles.
 Additionally, we recommend choosing one or two more that you can update regularly to help boost your visibility online.
-Tools like Altmetric can help you to make the most of your online research profiles and ensure your time is used effectively.

-Our guides looks at some common profiles researchers may find useful, provides guidance on setting up your ORCID, Google Scholar, and RIS profiles, and gives some advice on using social media as a researcher.
+Our guides look at some common profiles researchers may find useful, provides guidance on setting up your ORCID, Google Scholar, and RIS profiles, and gives some advice on using social media as a researcher.

 Academic Research Profiles